Customer Engagement

 From Browsing to Buying: How Wix’s Ecommerce Platform Boosts Sales and Customer Engagement with Oren Inditzky

-In a recent podcast episode, I enjoyed conversing with Oren, the VP and GM of Stores Ecommerce for Wix.
+In a recent podcast episode, I enjoyed conversing with Oren Inditzky, the VP and GM of Stores Ecommerce for Wix.
 We delved into the world of ecommerce, discussing the features of Wix’s ecommerce platform, the role of artificial intelligence (AI) and machine learning, and the future of ecommerce.
 Here’s a recap of our insightful discussion.

 Meet Oren: The Man Behind Wix Ecommerce